Kringlegangen: Carl Heinrich Winther and the new building

 The bakery was owned by master baker Friderich Adolph Georg Heinricy (1829-) by the time that he joined the Royal Copenhagen Shooting Society in 1862.
 His father was the owner of a bakery at Strandgade 24 in Christianshavn.

-Whem house numbering betreet was introduced in Copenhagen in 1859 (as a supplement to the old cadastral numbers by quarter), No. 1+3, became listed as Gråbrødretorv 17 and Valkendorfsgade 32.
+When house numbering betreet was introduced in Copenhagen in 1859 (as a supplement to the old cadastral numbers by quarter), No. 1+3, became listed as Gråbrødretorv 17 and Valkendorfsgade 32.

 20th century

 In the beginning of the 20th century, it was proposed to extend the street Kejsergade to Valkendorfsgade by demolishing Gråbrødretorv 17 and some of the surrounding buildings to create a more obvious link between Skindergade and Strøget.
 The plans were ultimately given up.